The webinar “Access to environmental information – how to tackle contentious exceptions” was held on December 5th 2019.

-It is organised by ClientEarth within the EARL A2J project and intended for public interest lawyers, judges, public authorities and NGOs.
+It was organised by ClientEarth within the EARL A2J project and intended for public interest lawyers, judges, public authorities and NGOs.

 Presenters : Anne Friel & Sebastian Bechtel, “Environmental Democracy” Programme, ClientEarth

-In this webinar, we will discuss in detail the exceptions that EU institutions and national public authorities most often rely on to refuse access to environmental information, and equip participants with legal arguments to challenge refusals.
+In this webinar, we discussed in detail the exceptions that EU institutions and national public authorities most often rely on to refuse access to environmental information, and equip participants with legal arguments to challenge refusals.

-We will deal with the following specific exceptions, discussing what the law says, how this has been developed in the case law and providing case examples:
+We dealt with the following specific exceptions, discussing what the law says, how this has been developed in the case law and providing case examples:

 - Refusal to disclose information on the basis of an ongoing internal decision-making procedure;